liningftp/NodeGFS/README.md

 - download code in your `RootDir` directory.
 If use many computer,

-  Master computer must has `base`, `Master` directory. for test, we recommend `TestApp` is in Master computer
+  Master computer must has `base`, `Master` directory.
+For test, we recommend `TestApp` is in Master computer

   Chunkserver computer must has `base` and `Chunkserver` directory
   <br />